rakeshjoshi4/SQL-Sales-EDA/README.md

 ## Features

-* Database Exploration: Understanding the structure of tables and columns.
+* **Database Exploration**: Understanding the structure of tables and columns.
-* Dimension Exploration: Analyzing categorical data like countries and product categories.
+* **Dimension Exploration**: Analyzing categorical data like countries and product categories.
-* Date Range Analysis: Identifying temporal patterns in sales and customer demographics.
+* **Date Range Analysis**: Identifying temporal patterns in sales and customer demographics.
-* Measures Exploration: Calculating key business metrics such as total sales and average price.
+* **Measures Exploration**: Calculating key business metrics such as total sales and average price.
-* Magnitude Analysis: Aggregating data by dimensions like country and category.
+* **Magnitude Analysis**: Aggregating data by dimensions like country and category.
-* Ranking Analysis: Identifying top-performing products and customers.
+* **Ranking Analysis**: Identifying top-performing products and customers.

 ## Dataset Description